Accessible Transportation Complaints: A Guide

 It is important to note that a difficulty encountered during travel does not become a barrier only on the basis that it was experienced by a person with a disability.
 There must be some connection between a person's disability and the difficulty.

-The responsibility of an applicant to demonstrate that they have a disability and encountered a barrier can be explained in terms of their burden of proof and the evidence required.
+The applicant has the burden of proof to demonstrate that they have a disability and encountered a barrier and they have the responsibility to provide the evidence to demonstrate this.

 Burden of proof